cosmos/ibc/spec/ics-001-ics-standard/README.md

 `replaced-by` - Another ICS standard which replaces or supplants this standard, if applicable.

+`version compatibility` - List of versions of implementations compatible with the ICS standard.

 ### Synopsis

 Following the header, an ICS should include a brief (~200 word) synopsis providing a high-level